ossunited/opensource-template/SECURITY.md

 ## Bug Bounty Program

-The OSS United currently does not operate a formal bug bounty program.
+The Broadsage currently does not operate a formal bug bounty program.
 However, we deeply appreciate the efforts of security researchers and may offer recognition, swag, or other forms of gratitude for responsible disclosures at our discretion.

 ## Contact Information